Tonya Harding: Later career

-and in March 2008 became a commentator for TruTV's truTV Presents: World's Dumbest....
+and in March 2008, became a commentator for TruTV's truTV Presents: World's Dumbest....

 Since leaving skating and boxing, Harding has worked as a welder, a painter at a metal fabrication company, and a hardware sales clerk at Sears.
-As of 2017, she stated that she worked as a painter and deck builder.
+In 2017, she stated that she worked as a painter and deck builder.
 She lives in Vancouver, Washington.

 In August 2019, Harding was seen in a television commercial in the United States promoting Direct Auto Insurance.

 Boxing career

 In 2002, Harding boxed against Paula Jones on the Fox Network Celebrity Boxing event, winning the fight.
 On February 22, 2003, she made her official women's professional boxing debut, losing a four-round split decision against Samantha Browning on the undercard of Mike Tyson vs. Clifford Etienne.
-Harding's boxing career came about amid rumors that she was having financial difficulties and needed to fight in the ring to earn money.
+Harding's boxing career came about amid rumors that she was having financial difficulties, and needed to fight in the ring to earn money.
 She did another celebrity boxing match, on The Man Show, and won against co-host Doug Stanhope.
-Stanhope later claimed on his podcast that the fight was fixed because Harding refused to "fight a man".
+Stanhope later claimed on his podcast that the fight was fixed because Harding refused to "fight a man."

-On March 23, 2004, it was reported that she canceled a planned boxing match against Tracy Carlton in Oakland, California, because of an alleged death threat against her.
+On March 23, 2004, it was reported that she cancelled a planned boxing match against Tracy Carlton in Oakland, California, because of an alleged death threat against her.

 On June 24, 2004, she was defeated by Amy Johnson in a match held in Edmonton, Alberta.
-Fans reportedly booed Harding as she entered the ring and cheered wildly for Johnson when she won in the third round.
+Fans reportedly booed Harding as she entered the ring, and cheered wildly for Johnson when she won in the third round.

 Her boxing career was cut short by her asthma.
 Her overall record was three wins and three losses.